The Research

 The Research are a band from Wakefield, England.
-The members are : Russell 'The Disaster' Searle (vocals/guitar/synthesizers), Georgia Lashbrook (bass/vocals/harmonica), and Sarah Williams (drums/vocals).
-Their songs - typically about themes of love, loss and fear - are notable for their plaintive lyrics and vocal harmonies.
+The members are Russell "The Disaster" Searle (vocals, guitar, synthesizers), Georgia Lashbrook (bass, vocals, harmonica), and Sarah Williams (drums, vocals).
+Their songs – typically about themes of love, loss and fear – are notable for their plaintive lyrics and vocal harmonies.

 In February 2006 they released their debut album, Breaking Up, via At Large Recordings, a subsidiary of EMI.
 Following the album's release, the band parted company with At Large, and signed to This Is Fake DIY Records, with whom they released their second album.
-The Old Terminal, and its accompanying single "I Think She's The One I Love", were released in autumn 2008.
+The Old Terminal, and its accompanying single "I Think She's the One I Love", were released in autumn 2008.

-In the time between the end of the band's promotion of their debut album and the announcement that they had left EMI, the band's MySpace.com blog detailed the recording of a second album in various places including Malmo, Sweden, where the band reportedly worked with Cardigans producer, Per Sunding.
-The band also announced that they had recruited a lead guitarist named Johnny White, and that Searle had moved from playing a keyboard live to playing guitar.
+In the time between the end of the band's promotion of their debut album and the announcement that they had left EMI, the band's MySpace blog detailed the recording of a second album in various places including Malmö, Sweden, where the band reportedly worked with Cardigans producer Per Sunding.
+The band also announced that they had recruited a lead guitarist named Johnny White and that Searle had moved from playing a keyboard live to playing guitar.
 The band played several concerts in this configuration before White left the band and was not replaced.

-In March 2008, after a period of seeming inactivity the band's MySpace was revamped, with several new songs, and a seemingly handwritten announcement by Searle detailing the current status of the band, their departure from EMI and their plans for the future.
-This was followed by several blog posts clarifying aspects of the note, and answering fans' queries.
+In March 2008, after a period of seeming inactivity, the band's MySpace was revamped, with several new songs and a seemingly handwritten announcement by Searle detailing the current status of the band, their departure from EMI and their plans for the future.
+This was followed by several blog posts clarifying aspects of the note and answering fans' queries.

-"I Would Like To Be Forgiven", one of the tracks on The Old Terminal is a collaboration with Gary Jarman, of fellow Wakefield band The Cribs.
+"I Would Like to Be Forgiven", one of the tracks on The Old Terminal, is a collaboration with Gary Jarman of fellow Wakefield band the Cribs.

 The band split up in 2008.
-However, they reunited for a one-off performance on June 10th, 2023, in honour of the final edition of Wakefield's Long Division Festival.
-They performed another concert on January 12th, 2024 at The Lexington in London.
+However, they reunited for a one-off performance on June 10, 2023, in honour of the final edition of Wakefield's Long Division Festival.
+They performed another concert on January 12, 2024, at the Lexington in London.